An electrical engineering perspective on naturality in computational physics: Introduction

 While the framework of Whitney forms discretizes metric-independent properties effectively, on the flip-side of the coin one has the problem of discrete constitutive relations, which tend to be metric-dependent \citep{Tarhasaari}, \citep{Hiptmair2001b}, \citep{Kangas}, \citep{Auchmann}.
-As the search for compatible, structure-preserving discretizations led to the research program of \emph{discrete exterior calculus} (DEC) \citep{Arnold2006}, Kotiuga brought some of the relevant historical mathematical questions in relation to such program together with present state of CEM \citep{Kotiuga2008}.
-In particular, the \emph{discrete star localization problem}, which states that a discrete version of Hodge star operator, ubiquitous in constitutive laws of physics, cannot be local in the same sense as its continuum counterpart it mimics, casts a shadow on the hope of discretizing constitutive relations in a fully structure-preserving manner.
-Moreover, the so-called \emph{commutative cochain problem}, related to the impossibility of finding a fully structure-preserving discrete analogue for the exterior product of differential forms, poses further limitations for the possibilities of DEC.
-Simply, some of the properties of continuum theory seem not to be reproduced in the discrete setting.
-The bottom line is that the (at least seemingly) inherent difference of discrete and continuum formulations is thus still largely unresolved: Is there a coherent theoretical framework which reveals a given discretization procedure as being canonical?
+As the search for compatible, structure-preserving discretizations led to the research programs of \emph{discrete exterior calculus} (DEC) \citep{Hirani} and \emph{finite element exterior calculus} (FEEC) \citep{Arnold2006, Arnold}, Kotiuga brought some of the relevant historical mathematical questions in relation to such program together with present state of CEM \citep{Kotiuga2008}.
+In particular, the \emph{discrete star localization problem} (DSLP), which states that a discrete version of Hodge star operator, ubiquitous in constitutive laws of physics, cannot be local in the same sense as its continuum counterpart it mimics, casts a shadow on the hope of discretizing constitutive relations in a fully structure-preserving manner \citep{Bossavit1999, Tarhasaari}.
+Moreover, the so-called \emph{commutative cochain problem}, related to the impossibility of finding a fully structure-preserving discrete analogue for the exterior product of differential forms, poses further limitations for the possibilities of DEC and FEEC.
+Simply, some of the properties of continuum theory are not reproduced in the discrete setting, and this is reflected in the modelling decisions one has to make.
+The bottom line is that the inherent difference of discrete and continuum formulations is thus still largely unresolved.
+This sets one out to look for a coherent theoretical framework (relevant categories and functors) rendering a given discretization procedure as canonical (functorial) within it.